Being home to an incredible collection of monuments of wooden architecture, Kizhi Island is a must visit attraction in Russia.

 Helicopter

-It is possible to charter a private MI-8 helicopter to travel to Kizhi from Petrozavodsk.
-Flying time is around 30 minutes one way.
+Charter a private MI-8 helicopter for a quick trip to Kizhi from Petrozavodsk.
+The flight duration is approximately 30 minutes one way.

 How much does it cost to visit Kizhi?